 The overall accuracy is considered high.
-From the population of small farms, where the variation is small, a relatively small sample (1 to 2 pct.) is selected, while from the population of large farms, where the variation is greater, a sample of up to 20 pct. is used.
+From the population of small farms, where the variation is small, a relatively small sample (1 to 2 pct.) is selected, while from the population of large farms a sample of up to 20 pct. is used.
 In the case of special types of farming, e.g. poultry additional agricultural holdings are selected in order to be able to show reliable results.